-Can what you eat help attention, focus, or hyperactivity?
-There's no clear scientific evidence that ADHD is caused by diet or nutritional problems.
+Can your dietary choices affect your attention, focus, or hyperactivity?
+There's no clear scientific evidence that attention deficit hyperactivity disorder (ADHD) is caused by diet or nutritional problems.
 But certain foods may play at least some role in affecting symptoms in a small group of people, research suggests.

 So are there certain things you shouldn't eat if you have the condition?
 Or if your child has it, should you change what they eat?

-Here are answers to questions about elimination diets, supplements, and foods that may ease symptoms of the disorder.
+Here are answers to questions about elimination diets, supplements, and foods that may ease symptoms of ADHD.
 But remember to check with your doctor to make sure these foods and diets don't affect your medicine or the way it's absorbed.

 What Is an ADHD Diet?

+An ADHD diet isn't one set of rules -- it looks different depending on your individual needs.
 It may include the foods you eat and any nutritional supplements you may take.
-Ideally, your eating habits would help the brain work better and lessen symptoms, such as restlessness or lack of focus.
-You may hear about these choices that you could focus on:
+Ideally, your eating habits would help your brain work better and lessen symptoms such as restlessness or lack of focus.

 - Overall nutrition: The assumption is that some foods you eat may make your symptoms better or worse.
 You might also not be eating some things that could help make symptoms better.